 "No?
-Well, Charlie is a fine fellow.
-He can have her-a year from to-day.'
-So now you know why the Kirke homestead is dazzling with lights and flowers, and why it resounds with laughter this Thanksgiving; why old Godfrey wears a brann-new suit, and a flower in his buttonhole; why Robert, in his pleased; why dear, busy little Mrs. Dotty beams benignly; why Bessle, gowned in ovely old world after all; why Charlie Nelson is so blessedly content, and why in each and every heart reigns suprementanksgiving.-The Ledger.
+Well, Charlie is a fine fellow He can have her-a year from to-day."
+So now you know why the Kirke homestead is dazzling with lights and flowers, and why it resounds with laughter this Thanksgiving; why old Godfrey his buttonhole; why Robert, in his rightful place, looked so proud and pleased; why dear, busy little Mrs. Dotty beams benignly; why Bessie, gowned in snowy, shining silk, thinks this is a lovely old world after all; why Charlie Nelson is a bleased in content and white Nelson is so blessedly content, and why in each and every heart reigns supreme Thanksgiving.-The Ledger.